DevMcClure/Countries-Educational-React-App-/README.md

 This project was bootstrapped with Create React App.

-To view
+# To view

-Open Client folder in Terminal
+•Open Client folder in Terminal•

 To install Node Package manager: